FYSETC/FYSETC-Voron-0/firmware/README.md

 ### klipper.hex

 This is our pre-build firmware in hex format, you can flash it in windows system.
-Remember to connect your PC with usb cable to Cheetah.

 You can follow the following steps to upload the bootloader.